 He also worked on innovative projects that were eventually pulled.
 The Dreamcast game Propeller Arena was a multiplayer deathmatch based flight sim due for release in September 2001, but was cancelled following the 9/11 attacks.
 Another project was Psy-Phi, the first touch-controlled arcade fighting game.
 After some location testing in 2005, Sega eventually pulled Psy-Phi from arcades and never gave it a wide release.
 The MMO title Shenmue Online was reportedly cancelled in 2007.

-Since then, Suzuki has been mostly inactive.
-His only credits since then have been the arcade racing game Sega Race TV (2008) and several mobile games.
+Since then, Suzuki had been mostly inactive.
+His only credits since then was the arcade racing game Sega Race TV (2008) and several mobile games.
+Sega Race TV was his last Sega production.